BloomBooks/BloomReader/README.md

 - Create a book using the sample shell.
 - Set the layout to Device16x9Portrait (this step is, theoretically, not necessary because Bloom Reader should display the correct layout, anyway, but it is probably a good idea).
 - Publish -> Android -> Save Bloom Reader File
+- Change the file extension from `.bloomd` to `.zip` and open the `.zip` archive.
+- Pull the `meta.json` file out of the archive and edit it to include the following line:

+    `"brandingProjectName":"Sample-Book",` making sure there is not another line with the same `brandingProjectName` "key".
+- Put the modified `meta.json` file back in the `.zip` archive and change the archive's extension back to `.bloomd`.
 - Save to {BloomReader}/app/src/main/assets/sample books/The Moon and the Cap.bloomd

 ## Contributions